 The Pewaukee School District’s Graduate Profile is the foundation for the teaching and learning in the sciences.
 Science instruction will integrate disciplinary core ideas, crosscutting concepts, science and engineering practices with the PSD Graduate Profile competencies of Contribute, Create, Compete, Connect, Commit, and Care through:

 - Instructional methods utilizing the Science and Engineering Practices that allow students to do science in order to drive the acquisition of disciplinary core ideas.

-- The NGSS grade level progression of Disciplinary Core Ideas allow students to obtain scientific knowledge that connects to real world applications.
+- The NGSS grade level progression of Disciplinary Core Ideas that will allow students to obtain scientific knowledge that connects to real world applications.

-- Students are taught how to think about and understand science through the intentional embedding of Cross-Cutting Concepts into lesson design and assessment.
+- Students being taught how to think about and understand science through the intentional embedding of Cross-Cutting Concepts into lesson design and assessment.

-A variety of resources are reviewed as part of the curriculum review process including standards and best practice research.
+The team reviewed a variety of resources as part of the curriculum review process including Wisconsin state standards and best practice research.
 It should be noted that the review of research tries to be as comprehensive as possible; therefore, articles and resources that have been reviewed may or may not have been taken into consideration when making review recommendations.
-Below are the research summary findings that were taken into consideration for the final curriculum revisions.
+Below are the research summary findings that were taken into consideration for curriculum revisions.

 - Wisconsin Standards for Science incorporate Next Generation Science Standards (NGSS) and disciplinary literacy practices